AgrimArsh/QuantumUntangled/_posts/2021-02-07-Quantum-States-And-The-Bloch-Sphere-9f3c0c445ea3.md

     <figcaption>Quantum state shown as a linear combination of 0 and 1 vector</figcaption>
 </figure>

 Thus, with the 0 and 1 state-vectors and their corresponding probability amplitudes, we can represent any two-level quantum state.
 One might recall that the sum total of the probabilities of any situation must add up to 1.
-If these probabilities are complex numbers, we may run into trouble (given their quirky arithmetic properties with “i” being involved).
+If these probabilities are complex numbers, we may run into trouble (given their quirky arithmetic properties with $$i$$ being involved).
 However, physicist Max Born devised a namesake rule to alleviate this concern, where he chooses to _square_ and then sum them to find 1, as such:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__PoW0cxO3qp2IfrEYP6Q0mA.png">
     <figcaption>Amplitudes squared add up to 1</figcaption>
 </figure>

 This is known as the **normalization constraint,** since all two-level systems must obey this quality to function as a qubit.
-A quick note: this notation applied to complex numbers is known as the “squared modulus”, shown here for a complex number “z”:
+A quick note: this notation applied to complex numbers is known as the “squared modulus”, shown here for a complex number $$z$$:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__NTdsWqMc9HjgT85y2x6O__Q.png">
     <figcaption>Modulus properties for complex numbers</figcaption>
 </figure>

 The resulting equation was successfully of its complex components, leaving us with nice, positive numbers, thus proving the efficacy of the Born rule.
-Interestingly, setting the above squared modulus of z equal to 1 actually provides us with a unit circle of radius 1 in the Cartesian plane!
+Interestingly, setting the above squared modulus of $$z$$ equal to 1 actually provides us with a unit circle of radius 1 in the Cartesian plane!
 Finally, we’re starting to see the need for some type of circular/spherical representation- now let’s go into exactly how to extend our understanding of quantum states to 3 dimensions!

 Let’s dive a bit deeper into these complex numbers, which are the coefficients of our basis state-vectors 0 and 1, used to represent the “amplitudes” (a term that reflects their positive and negative natures given that they’re complex) of the probability of measuring them.
 We recall Euler’s identity: